MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 When we consider the commands that the Coordinator issues to the Controller(s), we can differentiate two categories:

-1. Deterministic Controller Commands: commands that deterministically derive from the current contents of the Catalog, or changes to it.
+1. Deterministic Controller Commands: commands that derive from the current contents of the Catalog, or changes to it.
+These are command where the Coordinator first writes down changes to the Catalog and then synthesizes commands to the Controller that let it know of things that it has to do based on the Catalog changes.
+An example of this is `CREATE INDEX` where the fact that the index exists is first written down in the Catalog and then a corresponding `CreateDataflow` command is sent to the controller.
 2. Ephemeral Controller Commands: Ephemeral commands that arise from external commands.
 This includes Peeks (`SELECT`), for COMPUTE, and writes to tables, for STORAGE.
 These are ephemeral because they don't derive from the Catalog